Boris Shcherbakov: Biography

-Boris Shcherbakov was born in Vasilyevsky Island, Leningrad, in December 11, 1949, his father was a chauffeur and mother a factory worker.
+Boris Shcherbakov was born in Vasilyevsky Island, Leningrad, on December 11, 1949, his father was a chauffeur and mother a factory worker.

 The Shcherbakov family consisted of five people, who lived in a sixteen-meter communal flat in Opochinin's street on Vasilyevsky Island.
 The room window looked out onto the Gulf of Finland, to which were ships, and Boris dreamed of what it would be like to become a captain and travel.

 At the age of 12, Boris was selected for the role of Glebka Prokhorov in the children's adventure film Mandate.

 In 1967, Boris graduated from high school and tried to enter LGITMIK, but did not pass the competition on the third round.
 Despite this setback, he entered the Krupskaya Institute of Culture for the directing faculty.

 A year later, Boris Shcherbakov learned that in Moscow Pavel Massalsky would be recruiting a course at the Moscow Art Theatre School.
 He decided to quit everything and go to try his luck in Moscow.
 The dean of the Krupskaya Institute of Culture nevertheless insisted that Boris would stay and finish the exams.
 Departing to Moscow with a delay (because of the passing of exams), Boris was horrified to learn that the exams at the Moscow Art Theatre School were already finished - due to the fact that the theater was leaving for a tour to Japan, the exams were held a week earlier.
 Nevertheless, he managed to convince Massalsky to take him for his course.

 In 1972, Boris graduated from the Moscow Art Theater School and in the same year became an actor of the Moscow Art Theater.
 His first work in a new capacity was the role of Sanka in the production of "Steelworkers".

 In 2003, Boris Shcherbakov resigned from the Moscow Art Theater.

 In 1997, he starred in the clips of singer Lyubov Uspenskaya "Carousel" and "I'm Lost".

 In 1997 he hosted a documentary about the history of football "From century to century on a football" ("Age of Russian football").

 From December 2007 to May 27, 2014 was one of the permanent hosts of the TV program Good Morning on Channel One Russia.
 Since September 2015 he has been working for the channel Zvezda.

 In April 2009, Moscow hosted his personal art exhibition in the All-Russian Museum of Decorative, Applied and Folk Art.
 In the exhibition were presented 12 works made of wood and metal.

 Boris Shcherbakov is fond of repoussé and chasing, woodcarving and in 2009 was admitted to the Moscow Union of Artists in the section of arts and crafts.

 July 19, 2015 actor was hospitalized in the Nizhny Novgorod region because of heart failure.
 In the Ministry of Health, Interfax was informed that Shcherbakov was hospitalized on Saturday in the primary vascular department of the Arzamas hospital.

 On February 1, 2023, Boris Shcherbakov was hospitalized in Botkin Hospital with a preliminary diagnosis of acute respiratory viral infection with a complication in cardiology.